mp268501/mp268501.github.io/_posts/2025-07-15-my-windsurf-question.markdown

 ---
 What happened with OpenAI's offer to buy Windsurf?

-A lot of details have shaken from the tree, but this is the one question I haven't seen addressed.
+Varun turned down $3 billion from OpenAI to take $2.4 billion from Google?

+Something is off, and I haven't seen it addressed yet.

-I realized that I like history because it helps me understand human nature.
+I like history because it helps me understand human nature.
 Human nature doesn't change.
-It's why the saying "history may not repeat, but it rhymes" is true.
-I kind of obsess over ["knowing the game you're playing"][game-of-life] and having a fleshed out understanding of human nature is the cheat code.
+I value ["knowing the game you're playing"][game-of-life].
+Having a fleshed out understanding of human nature is a cheat code for understanding games that involve people.

-With Windsurf, I don't understand the game.
+With the Windsurf saga I don't understand the game.

 Some facts: OpenAI extended a $3 billion offer to purchase Windsurf.
-The stated sticking point was sharing Windsurf IP with Microsoft.
-I'm in none of these rooms so I'm relying on reporting.
-Bloomberg called out Windsurf as the party that didn't want Microsoft to have access to its IP.
-Ostensibly that's Varun and maybe Douglas Chen in the driver's seat.
+The stated sticking point was not wanting to share Windsurf IP with Microsoft.
+Who didn't want to share the IP?
+According Bloomberg Windsurf was the party that didn't want Microsoft to have access to its IP.
+That puts Varun and maybe Douglas Chen in the driver's seat for this stipulation.

 > OpenAI thought it had an agreement with Windsurf and almost announced the acquisition in early May, according to people familiar with the deal.
 There had been a signed letter of intent, and Windsurf investors were given what’s known as waterfall agreements, notifying each party how much money they were expected to make, the people said.